08-05-2008, 04:06 PM | #1 | ||

 Member #4164

-My Ride: carriages drawn by tiny asian men iTrader: (3)
+carriages drawn by tiny asian men

 car audio troubleshooting help

-problem: at low volume levels, the left or right speaker. goes out. but when I yank the volume up pretty high, they turn back on. sometimes it's the left and sometimes it's the right. completely random each time. sometimes they'll play for a good 5 minutes at low level before one of them goes out. and sometimes one of them goes out within 10 seconds of me having it playing at low volume. when I have the music on a pretty high volume, neither speaker ever goes out. failed solution(s): someone told me it might be the crossovers, so I replaced them. no luck. other info: subwoofer never goes out regardless of volume (basically works fine) got any ideas?
+problem: at low volume levels, the left or right speaker. goes out. but when I yank the volume up pretty high, they turn back on. sometimes it's the left and sometimes it's the right. completely random each time. sometimes they'll play for a good 5 minutes at low level before one of them goes out. and sometimes one of them goes out within 10 seconds of me having it playing at low volume. when I have the music on a pretty high volume, neither speaker ever goes out.

 __________________

 TST's P.O.S.
-CREW Quote:
+CREW

 Quote:

-08-05-2008, 04:10 PM | #2 | |
+Old 08-05-2008, 04:10 PM #2

 Tri-State Post Whore